hubspot-pros-and-cons

 1. More affordable pricing options

 Pay monthly.
 Pay yearly and save a little cash.
 It’s up to you.
-Either way, you can get access to awesome CRM features for $65 a month.
+Either way, you can get access to an awesome CRM along with EngageBay’s marketing automation and helpdesk for just $60 a month.

 Important note: This is for the all-in-one package.
-You can opt for the individual marketing bay, CRM tool, or service tool with live chat.
+You can opt for the Marketing Bay, CRM tool, or service suite with a free live chat.
 Flexibility is the name of our game, so pick whatever makes the most sense for you.

-We know that if you’re a smaller business or new to the game, paying for something like HubSpot CRM when you’re just beginning isn’t a feasible option.
+We know that if you’re a smaller business or new to the game, HubSpot’s subscription and onboarding costs can be overwhelming.
 Do it with EngageBay for free and get the ball rolling.

 When you use EngageBay, you’ll never be locked into anything.